-If you’re in the market for a homestyle keto meal to feed your family, look no further.
-Keto pork chops are coated in a seasoned low carb breading and baked in an oven until crisp and tender.
-The ultimate family friendly keto supper!
+If you’re looking for an easy, homestyle keto meal to feed your family, boy do I have the perfect recipe for you!
+These keto baked pork chops are coated in a seasoned low carb breading and baked in the oven until crisp and tender.
+The ultimate family friendly keto dinner!

 Who else craves country style home cookin’ on the regular?
 I certainly do.
-My Southern heart loves to chow down on fried foods, mashed taters, and a vegetable that tastes more like honey butter than veggies.
+My Southern heart loves to chow down on fried foods, mashed taters, and any vegetables that taste more like honey butter than actual vegetables.

 But alas, I rarely do that anymore because it’s not good for me and I feel terrible afterwards.
-While I might make better choices these days, it doesn’t mean I haven’t lost my love for those types of foods.
+While I might make better choices these days, it doesn’t mean I’ve lost my love for those types of foods.

-These oven “fried” keto pork chops are exactly what you need next time you’re craving a bonafide home cooked meal.
-They’re insanely easy to prepare and taste like the little country diner in the middle of no where.
-(FYI- that means they’re delicious)
+These oven “fried” keto pork chops are exactly what you need next time you’re craving a home-cooked comfort meal.
+They’re insanely easy to prepare and taste like they’re right out of a little country diner in the middle of nowhere.
+In other words, they’re delicious!